SomeWeekendReading/someweekendreading.github.io/_posts/2021-05-12-more-vaccine-sense-from-hank-green.md

 	your life.  _Get vaccinated._
 - __Excuse:__ "It's just my decision for my own welfare."
   - __Response:__ No, everybody who got COVID-19 got it from somebody else.
 Sometimes they're asymptomatic carriers who spread it.
+Also, don't be a burden on the already-overburdened health care system.
 Don't be that person.  _Get vaccinated._
 - __Excuse:__ "What about variants?"
   - __Response:__ Every COVID-19 variant evolved in an infected person.
 Don't be that person, either.  _Get vaccinated._